Kiichiro Toyoda: Expanding to automotive industry

-He is a key figure in paving the way for the Japanese automobile industry, and without him, today's Japanese automobile industry might have been less developed.
+Kiichiro Toyoda was a key figure in paving the way for the Japanese automobile industry, and without him, today's Japanese automobile industry might have been less developed.
 The automobile industry plays a very important role in supporting the Japanese economy.
 The number of automobiles produced in Japan dramatically increased from 70,000 to 11.4 million between 1955 and 1980, and in 1980 exceeded the number of automobiles produced by the United States.
 In addition, the ratio of overseas exports of Japanese automobiles was 55% in 1985.

-Kiichiro is said to have opened the path for the Japanese automobile industry, and he is credited for creating from scratch domestic cars that were superior to foreign cars.
+Toyoda is said to have opened the path for the Japanese automobile industry, and he is credited for creating from scratch domestic cars that were superior to foreign cars.
 The differences between Japan and the United States in the automobile industry during World War II were quite large.
 In the early 1930s, Kiichiro proceeded with the development toward the domestic production of automobiles.
 In 1933, Toyota Industries Corporation set up an automobile department and began full-scale development of automobiles.
 However, the development of the car did not proceed smoothly.
 For instance, no one had experience in automobile manufacturing, so he gathered those who had experience in automobile manufacturing from across Japan.
 Also, it took six months to manufacture the engine.
 Then, in May 1935, the first A1 passenger car was finally completed.
 After that, it produced AA passenger cars that improved the A1 type and GA trucks that improved the G1 type.
 Moreover, Toyota Industries Corporation was designated with the Nissan Motor Company in September as a licensed company under the Automotive Manufacturing Act.
 However, Kiichiro was worried that being selected as the licensed company would lead to the loss of the competitiveness of the automobile industry and it would cause the destruction of the Japanese automobile industry.
 In 1937, Toyota Motor Corporation was established and Kiichiro was elected as vice president.
 Kiichiro's management was very good for mainly two reasons.
 First, He controlled and made the operation simpler to produce more cars on a shoestring.
 Specifically, to clarify the internal organization, the company was divided into seven divisions, and the purpose and jurisdiction of each division were clearly decided.
 Second, he reduced the risk of mass-produced cars by being involved not only in mass-produced cars but also in the manufacture of specialty cars.
 In November 1938, the Koromo Factory was established, and it worked hard to manufacture automobiles.
 However, the problems of automobile quality and cost arose, and the management was put into a critical situation.
 To overcome this situation, Kiichiro solved those problems by taking prompt action and in-house manufacturing of automobile parts.
 In 1941, Kiichiro became president of Toyota Motor Industry.